 Angelina Hawley-Dolan, Curator

 Angelina is a researcher and Montessori preschool teacher in Boston, M.A.
 Currently she is co-founder and a Head of School at Aster Montessori in Cambridge MA, a school in the Wildflower Network founded by Sep Kamvar and the MIT Media Lab.
 She received her P.h.D. in Developmental Psychology from Boston College.
 Her research focuses primarily on art and morality and has been published in leading developmental journals such as Psychological Science, PLoS One, and Cognition.
 Angelina is also a certified Yoga instructor and teacher trainer in the Boston area.
 Coming from a family of artists, language and art have been an integral part of her life from an early age.
 As a mother of a three year old and a baby on the way, Angelina believes in the magic of stories and their ability to help children create the world around them.

 Gaby Brabazon, Curator

-Gaby is a writer, illustrator, and Montessori certified educator living in the Boston area.
+Gaby is a writer, illustrator, and Montessori teacher living in the Boston area.
 She has been a voracious reader from a young age, when she was drawn into the literary world by the magic of Peter Pan.
 Since then, she has fallen into books of all genres but is especially taken by ghost stories, science fiction, magical realism, and history.
 Her most likely impulse buy is a gorgeously illustrated picture book (most recently, Home by Carson Ellis).
-Gaby is currently completing her MFA in Writing for Young People from Lesley University, and holds a BFA in Illustration and Art History from the same institution.
+Gaby holds a BFA in illustration and art history and an MFA in creative writing (Writing for Young People), both from Lesley University in Cambridge, MA.